nwbauer/nwbauer.github.io/_posts/2015-12-14-Debugging-Trees.md

 Software engineers often have to write code that searches a through tree data-structure.
 At some point, a bug will present itself, and you (the software engineer) will need to figure it out quickly.
 Tree traversal algorithms are commonly written recursively, which are inherently painful to debug (especially if it is not your code).
 There are always a few questions that should immediately come to mind when debugging tree traversal/search algorithms:

-* Is my algorithm going to the bottom of the tree?
+* Is the algorithm going to the bottom of the tree?
-* Is my algorithm visiting all the leaves?
+* Is the algorithm visiting all the leaves?
-* Is my algorithm returning at the right moment?
+* Is the algorithm returning at the right moment?

 It is often helpful to ‘see’ your code work in order understand it.
 In JavaScript, the console.log statement is certainly your friend, but you need to be smart about when to display information so you don't get lost in the tree.